filamentphp/panels/docs/03-resources/03-creating-records.md

 }
 ```

-Alternatively, if you're creating records in a modal action, check out the [Actions documentation](../../actions/prebuilt-actions/create#lifecycle-hooks).
+Alternatively, if you're creating records in a modal action, check out the [actions documentation](../../actions/prebuilt-actions/create#lifecycle-hooks).

 ## Halting the creation process